score-framework/py.doc/docs/initialization.rst

 and construct a list of modules.

 The next step is to create a dependency map to define the order, in which these modules need to be initialized.
-Every module is assigned an :term:`alias
-<module alias>` in this step, which is defined as part of the module name after
-the last period.
+Every module is assigned an alias in this step, which is defined as part of the module name after the last period.
 If the module is called *transportation.aviation*, for example, its alias will be *aviation* by default.

 The modules will then be initialized through a call to their init function.
 The :term:`confdict` passed as first parameter to this function is retrieved from